Vietnam Veteran Poetry by Francisco Biscoriliza

 $2.99 e-book at Kindle and most outlets

-It’s a surprising collection of poetry through the eyes of a Viet Nam era veteran who turns his eyes and words to the thoughts that the men and women who serve our country often think about and a few odd things they would never think about.
-These poems, many of them brief stories of adventures, many imaginings and laughter and many a call to peace, for it is ultimately the goal of every Warrior to bring peace by defending freedom, are not exclusively military oriented.
+This surprising collection of poetry, crafted by Francisco Biscoriliza, offers a unique perspective through the eyes of a Viet Nam era veteran.
+It reflects on the thoughts that the men and women who serve our country often ponder, along with a few unexpected musings.
+These poems, many of which are brief tales of adventures, imaginings, laughter, and calls for peace, ultimately share the Warrior’s goal of defending freedom to achieve harmony, and they are not solely focused on military themes.

-Perhaps, if you are reading this as a Warrior, you will be disappointed that there aren’t more military-oriented poems in here, I hope not, I hope my homage to you in the first poem ‘Warrior’ will be enough.
-There are others that speak to the way our government is treating our soldiers both past and present that I wish everyone in the country could read.
-And there is the poignant ‘Sonata for War’ that tells of two opposing soldiers who come together to play a beautiful song on an abandoned piano in a war field then separate without a word, perhaps to face each other in battle the next day, that sums up the frustration of war.
+If you are reading this as a Warrior, you might wish for more military-oriented poems, but I hope that my homage to you in the first poem 'Warrior' resonates.
+There are also pieces that address how our government treats both past and present soldiers, which I wish everyone in the country could engage with.
+The poignant 'Sonata for War' depicts two opposing soldiers who momentarily unite to play a beautiful song on an abandoned piano in a war zone, only to part ways silently, perhaps to confront each other in battle the following day, encapsulating the frustration of war.

-Then there is the rest of the book featuring the hilariously satirical ‘Metaphorical Shooting Gallery’ poems, a trip down Route 66, strange little blobs of poetry that seem to leak out of the poets demented brain, poetry poetry, romantic poetry and even a Christmas song called ‘Claptrap Roadshow’.
+The remainder of the book features the hilariously satirical 'Metaphorical Shooting Gallery' poems, a whimsical journey down Route 66, peculiar snippets of poetry that appear to leak from the poet’s demented brain, romantic poetry, and even a Christmas song titled 'Claptrap Roadshow.'

 $18.99 paperback at Amazon and most outlets